ned14/nedmalloc/Readme.txt

 E. ChangeLog:
 -=-=-=-=-=-=-
+v1.06 ?:
+ * { 1154 } Fixed nedmalloc trying to use MLOCK_T even when USE_LOCKS=0.
+Thanks
+to Ariel Manzur for reporting this.

 v1.06 beta 1 13th January 2010:
  * { 1079 } Fixed misdeclaration of struct mallinfo as C++ type.
 Thanks to James Mansion for reporting this.